 I’m going to offer you a little tough love on this one.

 You might be right.
-Depending on the severity of your drinking problem and resulting behavior, there are bridges that may be forever burned.
-There are people who may want nothing to do with you no matter how much you change.
+Depending on the severity of your drinking problem and resulting behavior, some bridges may be forever burned.
+Some people may want nothing to do with you, no matter how much you change.

 You have two choices.